damonallison/dotnet/README.md

 * Git based, EOL default is `\n`.
 Unix wins.

 * Inline reference information (metadata) is awesome.
 (Find dead code).
 See `editor.referenceInfos` setting.

+* Visual Studio Code was written with node.js, which is reflected in the documentation.
+There is a lot of javascript / node examples in the docs.

 #### Helpful Shortcut Keys